How to Plan a Backpacking Trip in 12 Simple Steps

 #6: Get the Gear for your first backpacking trip

 Maybe you already have your backpacking gear dialed.
 If so, great.
-If not, we’ve got a couple of great guides here on Bearfoot Theory, like:
+If not, a good place to start is with my 3-day backpacking checklist.
+In addition, we’ve got a several of great outdoor gear guides here on Bearfoot Theory, like:

 Ok, so what if this gear is way too expensive?
 Don’t let that deter you.
 Ask your friends if anyone has gear you can borrow.
 The key is making sure the backpack fits comfortably before you set out.
 You local REI store and your local university recreation center are also places you can check out to see if they rent backpacking gear.
 Other places to shop for discounted outdoor gear are:

-REI Garage: the sale section of REI’s website
+- REI Outlet: the sale section of REI’s website

 #7: Test your gear